I'm Roger Hedgecock in for Rush today and tomorrow.

 They don't have the reports.

-I've got the original authentic investigative reports from Department of Homeland Security, and they don't agree at all with what John E. Sutton said, or and there's no transcript in this trial.
+I've got the original, authentic investigative reports from the Department of Homeland Security, and they don't agree at all with what Johnny Sutton said.

-Eleven months after, the district court still has not even produced a transcript of the trial, if you can believe it, Roger.
+11 months after, the district court still has not even produced a transcript of the trial, if you can believe it, Roger.

 Jennifer in Mesa, Arizona next.

-Jennifer, welcome to the Rush Show.
+Jennifer, welcome to The Rush Show.

 Hi.

-It sounds like a conspiracy and a cover-up to me.
+This sounds like a conspiracy and a cover-up to me.

 You don't go around picking up your cartridges when you're not trying to hide something.

-You know, and and not filing reports.
+You know, and not filing reports.

-I was like, what about the cartridges, Jerry Carson?
+All right, what about the cartridges, Jerry Carson?

 It's a good point.